FakeNameSE/iFeel/README.md

 ### Installing

 After installing Node:
+1. To install React-Native, run `npm install -g react-native-cli` in your terminal.
-1. To install Expo directly in your terminal, type `npm install -g expo-cli`.
+2. To install Expo directly in your terminal, type `npm install -g expo-cli`.

-\* *Having Expo on your phone will help you run and test your app locally.
+\* *Having Expo also on your phone will help you run and test your app locally.
 Search "Expo Client" in the App Store or Google Play Store and download the app on your phone.* \*

-2. To install Firebase directly in your terminal, type `npm install firebase --save`.
+3. To install Firebase directly in your terminal, type `npm install firebase --save`.

 ## Deployment